ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Analysts were re-trained following the introduction of a new variant calling pipeline to ensure consistent and correct usage across the team.”*

+   **Ontological references:**

 .. dropdown:: Test (Examination method / procedure / process)

    A test (or examination, per ISO 15189) is the set of controlled operations that apply a defined method to a sample to generate a measurable result.
 In ISO terms, it represents the act of measurement or analysis performed under specified and validated conditions.

    **Example usage:**
-   A PCR assay is a test that amplifies and detects target DNA sequences to confirm the presence of a pathogen in a patient sample.
+   *“A PCR assay is a test that amplifies and detects target DNA sequences to confirm the presence of a pathogen in a patient sample.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip